April 30, 2013 by katwaters

 How do your social media channels in a virtual world support results in the real world?

-As I’ve written elsewhere (A Profile on a Pittance) despite the fact that social media accounts are mostly free to set up, there is a cost to pursuing social media channels: the time you need to spend updating your feeds and engaging with your followers.
+Despite the fact that social media accounts are mostly free to set up, there is a cost to pursuing social media channels: the time you need to spend updating your feeds and engaging with your followers.
 Simply posting information about your organisation/product/service is not enough.
 How will you reach the people who will support your business or campaign?
 Here are some thoughts based on my experience:

 - Be clear about what you want to achieve from your social media channels: You might want all your social media channels to support your organisational goal of getting more people to your events, or you might want different channels to achieve different things, but all need to link to your organisational objectives (and your other communications activities).
 Your goals will dictate the ‘cost’ of your social media engagement: the time you spend on them and how that time is apportioned.
 Having clear goals will make it easier to evaluate whether you are having the effect you want, and whether you need to tailor your social media presence.
 It also makes you think about what you are offering and helps you to articulate it to your potential buyers/clients.
 This applies to all communication activities.